taking our culture forward

 Amidst the final drinking and dancing there was the Cutting off the Fiddler’s Head, where the fiddler lay his head on a woman’s lap and made prophesies of who would pair with whom over the coming year.

-But these festivities were interrupted by the Laare Vane – a person hidden under a sheet controlling a horse’s head.
+But these festivities were interrupted by the Laair Vane – a person hidden under a sheet controlling a horse’s head.
 This ‘White Mare’ would go around attacking people snapping its jaws until it was chased from the room.

 There has long been an honourable tradition of a foolish Christmas in the Isle of Man, and so we wish you one too this year!